Sign in

 Gerald D

-What I am referring to is using 20 or 25mm round rails with slide blocks that contain linear bearings.
-The rails are supported on pylons bolted to your x-axis rails.
-Here's a link to one supplier as an example:
+What I’m referring to is using 20 or 25mm round rails with slide blocks containing linear bearings.
+The rails are supported on pylons bolted to your X-axis rails.
+Here’s an example:

 http://www.vxb.com/page/bearings/CTGY/25mmLinearMotionSystems

-Which one are you using, the 20 or the 25mm - there is a big difference.
+Which size will you use, 20 or 25mm?
+There’s a big difference.

 What will be your pylon spacing?
-Only at the ends with a closed slider, or the split open slider?
+Only at the ends with a closed slider, or a split-open slider?

-How do you plan to get the pylons in a straight line?
+How will you get the pylons in a straight line?

 How well does the slider block seal against dust?
-Does the split slider seal as well as the closed slider?
+Does the split slider seal as effectively as the closed slider?

 What is the clearance/pre-load between the shaft and the balls in the slider block?

-What happens if you get a small nick in the shaft from dropping a G-clamp on it?
-Could you file/sand it out without interfering with the sealing?
+What if you get a small nick in the shaft from dropping a clamp on it?
+Could you file/sand it out without interference with the sealing?

-Will the grease lubrication stain your work, or your shirt?
+Will the grease lubrication stain your work or your clothing?

 Where will you attach the rack?